Key Takeaways

 Although low AMH can complicate conception, it does not equate to infertility, as various other factors—including egg quality and overall health—also influence fertility.
 Testing AMH levels can provide valuable insights into fertility potential and help decide treatment options.

-Types of low AMH levels
+Types of Low AMH Levels

 Low AMH levels can be categorised based on severity and age of onset.